noisyscanner/epa/README.md

 #### Running the Development Server
 This will run the development server on `localhost:3000`.
-This server is NOT suitable for production as it transpiles the code in the fly using Babel.
+This server is NOT suitable for production as it transpiles the code on the fly using Babel.
 ```commandline
 $ npm start
 ```

 #### Running the Production Server
 Build and run the project.
 On a real production server, it is recommended to use a Node process manager such as PM2 and a reverse proxy such as Nginx for performance reasons.
+In production, it is also highly advisable to set up automated backups of the database in case of failure, as without this there would be no way of recovering the balances of all the users.
 ```commmandline
 $ npm run build
 $ npm run serve